Sree2011/Sree2011/README.md

-Absolutely, Sree! 🔥 Let’s fuse the best of both your README versions into a single, polished, and engaging GitHub profile that reflects your journey, skills, and personality.
-Here's a refreshed version that blends your engineering roots with your software development passion:

----

 # 👋 Hi, I'm Sree Sai Nandini Gundraju

 Welcome to my GitHub space — where **engineering meets innovation**, and every line of code has a purpose.